Jaycar-Electronics/Camping-Power-Meter/README.md

 * Note, the cig plug used includes a 2-3A fuse, if you want to measure the full 5A, you should get a couple of [SF2166](https://jaycar.com.au/p/SF2166)

+* If you want to use the ZV1565 Regulator, you must take note that the voltage in is 5V.
+This means you will still need a zener diode to cut from 12V down to 5V, but the increased circuit complexity will give more efficient operation.

 ## Software and Libraries